ForestAdmin/agent-nodejs/docs/agent-customization/relationships/under-the-hood.md

-Join emulation work by transparently analysing the requests which are performed by the frontend and customer API in your agent, and translating them into multiple requests to the relevant data sources.
+Join emulation work by transparently analyzing the requests which are performed by the frontend and customer API in your agent, and translating them into multiple requests to the relevant data sources.

-For instance, supposing that:
+For instance, assuming that:

-- You defined a jointure between two collections `books` and `authors`
+- You defined a jointure between two collections: `books` and `authors`
 - Both collections are hosted on different SQL databases
 - You display the book list on your admin panel